 SDLC as a concept was created to lower the cost of software development while shortening the time needed to get it done.
 It’s not the only way to perceive the development process, but it’s widely accepted in the dev community as something that works.
 It’s there so the teams don’t have to reinvent the wheel every time they start working on new software.
 Coincidentally, the graph explaining the Software Development Life Cycle resembles a wheel.

 As the name suggests, SDLC is a cycle, which means that it repeats.
 There are six stages, and this fact can be utilized by your team in different ways, depending on the methodology that you adopt.
 If it’s Agile, each sprint will consist of these phases, rinse and repeat in short cycles, while in Waterfall, you finish a phase completely before moving to the next one.
-There’s also the approach unique to Lean Software Development, but before we get there, let’s take a closer look at the cycle itself.
+There’s also the approach unique to Lean Software Development.
+These different methodologies are often referred to as modele sdlc.
+But before we get there, let’s take a closer look at the cycle itself.

 1. Planning